 Sketchbook 9"x12" Black & White Uni-Ball Pens & Ciao Markers

-Copying art is a long-time learning process to see how the originator might have expressed their art.
-Drawing art deco sketches is downloading ideas and methods for creating influences in the future of my own art making.
+Copying art is a long-term learning process that allows you to see how the originator might have expressed their art.
+Drawing Art Deco sketches is about downloading ideas and methods that will influence my future art making.

-Go get a sketchbook, study something, and plunge into the deeper mind of seeing, promise you something will be revealed in a profound way.
+Get a sketchbook, study something, and dive into the more profound realm of seeing.
+I promise you that something profound will be revealed.

 SKETCHBOOK INSPIRED, Minaz